axibase/atsd/api/data/series/group.md

 #### Response

-The response contains information about each subgroup: keys of grouped series, value of the `minimize` expression for the subgroup as `groupScore`, value of objective function as `totalScore`, and aggregated series for the subgroup as the `data`.
+The response contains information about each subgroup: grouped series keys, the `minimize` expression value for the subgroup as `groupScore`, the objective function value as `totalScore`, and aggregated series for the subgroup as the `data`.

 ```json
 [